 Eventually, adding all things together there is no real evidence for the promising benefits and consequences of the anabolic window.

 On the opposite, there is research-based evidence that pre-workout nutrition has similar if not even higher benefits than post-workout.

 After we’ve looked at the ‘pro-anabolic window side’, it’s now time to focus on what speaks against it.

 One more alleged benefit of the anabolic window is to prevent muscle breakdown.

 This is accomplished with the aid of simple carbs (like dextrose) included in your post-workout shake.

 Short-chain sugary carbs like dextrose spike insulin and raise its level.
-It is proven that spiking insulin to reduce muscle protein breakdown.
+It is proven that spiking insulin reduces muscle protein breakdown.

-This is crucial because our body only builds muscles when our muscle protein synthesis rates are higher than our muscle protein breakdown rates.
+This is crucial because our body only builds muscles when the muscle protein synthesis rates are higher than the muscle protein breakdown rates.

 And here’s the deal.
 Studies show that regarding post-workout, the muscle protein breakdown is only slightly raised.